Security Identity Cache and Provider

 The role of a security identity provider is to extract all relationships of a security identity: the group members, the granted identities and the identity aliases (see Security Identity Relationships and Security Identity Cache).
 Once extracted, these relationships are stored by the Coveo Cloud security identity cache.
 Therefore, the security identity provider acts as a bridge between the secured enterprise system and the Coveo Cloud security identity cache.
-You can review a list of your security identity providers in the Coveo Cloud Administration Console (see Managing Security Identities).
+You can review a list of your security identity providers in the Coveo Administration Console (see Manage Security Identities).

 When a newly created user logs in to a Coveo-powered search page for the first time and makes a query, this user’s granted security identities are retrieved during the querying process.
 The user can then access the items these granted identities are allowed to access (see Group and Granted Security Identities).
-However, group members are only retrieved and provided to the security identity cache when the group is refreshed, i.e., updated (see Managing Security Identities).
+However, group members are only retrieved and provided to the security identity cache when the group is refreshed, i.e., updated (see Manage Security Identities).

 Automatic security identity refreshes are scheduled daily by default (see Edit Security Identity Provider Refresh Schedules).
 These scheduled refreshes update all security identities of a security identity provider.
 However, a Coveo Cloud administrator can manually refresh the identities at any time.
 Such an update makes new users’ group security identities available immediately rather than following the next scheduled refresh.
 The administrator can either refresh the identities of all identity providers or of a single identity provider (see Refresh All Security Identities or Refresh a Security Identity Provider).
 The result is the same, i.e., the security cache is updated with the new identity relationships, but updating a single security identity provider is less time- and resource-consuming.